oesteban/hcph-sops/docs/recruitment-scheduling-screening/recruitment.md

 !!!warning "Important"

-	- [ ] Write an email to them within **the next 24h**
+	- [ ] Write an email to them within **the next 24h**.
-	- [ ] Use the email template [WRITE BELOW] and make sure you attach the MRI Safety and Screening Questionnaire and the Informed Consent Form.
+	- [ ] Use [the email template](../assets/files/firstcontact_email.md) and make sure you attach the MRI Safety and Screening Questionnaire and the Informed Consent Form.
-	- [ ] Confirm the reception of the email AND the documents over the phone
+	- [ ] Confirm the reception of the email AND the documents over the phone.

 ## Phone call